An Easy Understanding of Consumer-Directed Services (CDS)

 MO HealthNet is Missouri’s Medicaid program that covers qualified medical costs for people that meet specific eligibility requirements.
 To be eligible for CDS, you must be currently enrolled in MO HealthNet.

-Your MO HealthNet eligibility will be dependant on your age, income, and assets.
+Your MO HealthNet eligibility will be dependent on your age, income, and assets.
 Let’s take a look at these requirements:

 The monthly income numbers are equal to 85 percent of the Federal Poverty Level guidelines.
 So, they might change periodically.